HPV-Related Head and Neck Cancer

 A new study revealed a disturbing trend in health knowledge; fewer people seem to understand the connection between HPV and certain types of cancer including cervical, oral, anal, and penile cancers.

-Human papilloma virus, HPV, is a very common STI.
+Human papilloma virus, or HPV, is a very common STI.
 About 79 million people in this country are thought to have an active HPV infection at any given time, and nearly all sexually active people will contract it at some point in their lives.
 In most cases, the virus is harmless and has no symptoms.
 The body clears most HPV infections naturally, but certain high-risk types can lead to cancer.

 According to this new study, however, many adults are not aware of this link.
 Researchers analyzed data from the Health Information National Trends Study (HINTS) between 2014 to 2020.
 HINTS collects data from a nationally representative sample of adults in the United States.
 This analysis included 10,933 participants.
 All participants were asked if they’d ever heard of HPV.
 Those who said they had were then asked, “Do you think HPV can cause anal, cervical, oral, and penile cancers?”